SEARCH THIS BLOG

 I did stand on the platform though, taking this shot of the water tumbling down.
 Unfortunately there is no sense of height or depth, or certainly not of the roaring sound and the spray of the water.
 That's why you must go and see it for yourself.

 Back down at the bottom, it's quiet and tranquil.
 There are walking paths here as well, and people picnicking in the fields.
-These fields are also the site of the opening night fireworks of the Fireworks World Championship competitions that take place each summer.
-An estimated 10,000 people make their way to this field each year for the event.

 You'll find more about the falls and visiting this region at: valformazza.it